tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/edit_record.html' target='_blank'>Quick Base Documentation</a>

+Use API_EditRecord to change any editable field values in the specified record.
+Only those fields specified are changed; unspecified fields are left unchanged.

+You can specify either field names or field IDs when using this call.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Table DBID